rsdoiel/antenna/snapshots.md

 date: 2025-03-31, from: Michael Tsai

 Juli Clover (release notes, security, no developer): Apple shares full release notes for tvOS in its tvOS support document, which is updated after each new version of tvOS comes out.
-But all it says is &#8220;performance and stability improvements.&#8221; Previously: tvOS 18.3.1
+But all it says is &#8220;performance and stability improvements.&#8221; Previously: tvOS 18.3.1 Update (2025-04-02): Ryan Christoffel: At the top of the TV app&#8217;s interface, the [&#8230;]

 <br>